-Organic and perovksite photovoltaics are the solar cell research fields with the greatest interest from the community.
-Many articles are published each week about it and for this reason, I will certainly write a lot about those two kind of solar cells.
+Organic and perovskite photovoltaics are the solar cell research fields with the greatest interest from the community.
+Many articles are published each week about it and for this reason, I will certainly write a lot about those two kinds of solar cells.
 Here I chose to present how do Organic Solar Cells work.

 Moreover, organic materials are significantly attractive because they usually have a high absorption coefficient combined with high transparency.
 Their properties are also tunable with efficient solution processes.